rohitkumar1999/IXI2020_KPN-creators/README.md

 Building a bridge between language and education .Resolving the real issues faced by rural people in education sector.

  ## What problem we are trying to solve ? <br/>
  Urban students are blessed with the resources internet today has to offer.
 But for rural area student, the connectivity is distant reality.
-Therefore a solution where providing the rural area students contents and resources for learning through internet is challenge in itself .A solution based solely on technology , needs infrastructure advancements before even implementing the actual solution.
+Therefore a solution where providing the rural area students contents and resources for learning through internet is challenge in itself .A solution based solely on technology , needs infrastructure advancements before even implementing the actual solution.<br/>
  ![image](https://github.com/neeraj0403/IXI2020_KPN-creators/blob/master/WhatsApp%20Image%202020-02-04%20at%203.33.58%20PM.jpeg)
+ <br/><br/>
 Hence , deduce the solution that incorporates technology to the minimum and solve major problems in rural education , such as LACK OF RESOURCES and LANGUAGE BARRIER.